kanji-graph/kanji-graph/README.md

 ## Description

-Create and view associations between Japanese words.
+kanji.graphics investigates what can be discovered about the Japanese language by visualizing connections between its words.

 ## Screenshots